 The very first approach has been proposed in Curriculum learning, Yoshua Bengio et al. 2009.
 The hypothesis at the time of publication was that it had both an effect on the speed of convergence of the training process to a minimum and, in the case of non-convex criteria, on the quality of the local minima obtained.
 Basically, curriculum learning could be seen as a particular form of continuation method (which is a general strategy for global optimization of non-convex functions).

 The most recent paper about curriculum learning is Automated Curriculum Learning for Neural Networks Alex Graves et al. 2017 in which the authors introduce a method for automatically selecting the path that a neural network follows through a curriculum so as to maximize learning efficiency.
 They consider two distinct indicators of the learning progress:

 - rate of increase in prediction accuracy, and

 Then path is determined automatically by an algorithm that is driven by a reward that is the amount that the network learns from each data sample.
 Experimental results for LSTM networks show that this approach can accelerate learning, in some cases halving the time to convergence.

-Curriculum learning, Yoshua Bengio et al. ICML '09 Proceedings of the 26th Annual International Conference on Machine Learning Automated Curriculum Learning for Neural Networks Alex Graves et al. 2017 https://arxiv.org/abs/1704.03003
+Curriculum learning, Yoshua Bengio et al. ICML '09 Proceedings of the 26th Annual International Conference on deep Machine Learning Automated Curriculum Learning for Neural Networks Alex Graves et al. 2017 https://arxiv.org/abs/1704.03003

 Another method that can make convergence to the minimum faster and therefore improve the quality of the model parameters is called Batch Normalisation